-The air compressor (air end) is mounted to the transmission of a Waterous CLVK single stage pump and driven by a dry Poly Chain.
-The pump / air end are PTO driven by the engine.
-It is important to ensure that there is a water supply to the pump whenever the system is running.
+The air compressor (air end) is mounted to the transmission of a Waterous CPT-2 single stage pump and driven by a dry Poly Chain.
+The pump / air end are directly driven by the engine.
+It is important to ensure that there is a water supply to the pump whenever the engine is running.
 Pump and/or compressor damage may result from running the pump dry.

 SECTION 3.
-SYSTEM SERVICE AND MAINTENANCE
+SERVICE AND MAINTENANCE

-Excessive heat build-up and oil system contamination are most common causes of compressor system problems and premature wear.
+Excessive heat build-up and oil system contamination are the most common causes of compressor system problems and premature wear.
 With proper operation and maintenance, the compressor system should far outlast the vehicle it is mounted on.

-Adherence to the following guidelines will prevent potentially costly damage.
+Adherence to the following guidelines may prevent potentially costly damage.

-- There is a sight gauge provided on the oil reservoir and visible through a hole on the pump panel.
+- 1. There is a sight gauge provided on the oil reservoir and visible through a hole on the pump panel.
 The oil level should be at approximately halfway up the window.
-Cheek the oil on level ground, prior to system start up.
+Check the oil on level ground, prior to system start up.
 If the system has recently been run, wait 10 minutes after shutdown for the oil to stabilize before checking the oil level.
-The oil should be checked daily or before or after every use.
 The compressor uses common hydraulic oil.
 This oil is classified by an ISO standard as ISO 68 viscosity and is sold under various trade names.
-Many are sold as in "anti wear" hydraulic oil and area available from auto parts or lubricating oil suppliers. - The oil should be changed after the first 30 hours of system operation.
+Many are sold as in "anti wear" hydraulic oil and are available from auto parts or lubricating oil suppliers. - 2.
+The oil should be changed after the first 30 hours of system operation.
 After that, the oil should be changed annually.
 There is a drain plug located at the bottom of the sump.
 The oil fill cap is located on top of the unit. - 3.
-Change the compressor system oil filter at the same time as the oil is changed.
-The spin-on filter cartridge is a Mann-Hummel hydraulic oil filter. - 4.
-Run the compressor for 2 minutes after changing the oil, then re-cheek the oil level and add oil as necessary.
+Change the compressor system oil filter at the same time as the oil is changed. - 4.
+Run the compressor for 2 minutes after changing the oil, then re-check the oil level and add oil as necessary.
 DO NOT OVERFILL. - 5.
 Visually inspect the compressor oil system weekly for signs of leaks.
-Check the air compressor Poly Chain drive for proper tension and signs of wear monthly or more frequently as dictated by the amount of use. - 6.
-Proper tension on the Poly Chain is to a no slack setting or slightly loose (about 3/8" If in doubt, do not tighten the Poly Chain).
-A slightly loose Poly Chain is acceptable.
-An over-tightened Poly Chain may cause equipment failure, and may void the product warranty. - 7.
+Check the air compressor Poly Chain drive for proper tension and signs of wear monthly or more frequently as dictated by the amount of use.
+Proper tension on the Poly Chain is to a no slack setting - If in Doubt, Do Not Tighten the Poly Chain, contact Waterous. - 6.
 Inspect the compressor air intake filter and clean or replace as necessary.
 The environment in which the unit operates will determine the frequency of air filter service and replacement.
-In any situation, replace no less frequently than yearly. - 8.
+In any situation, replace no less frequently than yearly. - 7.
 Replace the oil / air separator cartridge every 24 months, or if the unit's oil consumption suddenly increases.
-A sudden increase may be caused by a hole in the internal media of the cartridge allowing oil to carry through and discharge with the compressed air. - 9.
+A sudden increase may be caused by a hole in the internal media of the cartridge allowing oil to carry through and discharge with the compressed air.
+(See next page for part number). - 8.
 Completely drain the water from the compressor oil cooler in cold weather to prevent freeze damage.